stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * The `foreach` loop for the structure fields injects the value for the `sType` special case.

-* JNA mandates that all array types are initialised so that the structure memory can be sized accordingly.
+* JNA mandates that all array fields are initialised so that structure memory can be sized accordingly.

 ### Type Mapping